iggy-ziggy/SVG-logo-maker/README.md

 ## Description

-An app to dynamically generate an SVG logo after a series of prompts have been answered.
+An app to dynamically generate an SVG logo after a series of prompts has been answered.

 ## Installation Instructions